 All of the Company's investments in GNMA, FHLB and other U.S. government agency securities are held in accounts at well-established financial institutions.
 The Company's selection of a financial institution for the purpose of purchasing securities considered a number of various factors including, but not limited to, securities pricing policies and procedures utilized by that financial institution.
 Each financial institution utilizes the services of independent pricing vendors.
 These vendors utilize evaluated and industry accepted pricing models that vary by asset class and incorporate available trade, bid and other market information to determine the fair value of the securities.
 The market inputs, listed in approximate order of priority, include: benchmark yields, reported trade, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data.
 The Company evaluated the information regarding the pricing methodologies and processes utilized by the independent pricing vendors during the selection process of the financial institution.
-The Company analyzed this information for the purpose of classifying the securities into the appropriate level within the fair value hierarchy and to ensure that each pricing model for each asset class provided the fair value of those specific securities in accordance with generally accepted accounting principles.
+The Company analyzed this information for the purpose of classifying the securities in accordance with generally accepted accounting principles.
 The Company continually monitors the price of each security for any unanticipated deviations from the previously quoted price.
 In the event of any significant unanticipated deviations in a security's price, additional analysis is conducted.
 The Company's investments in GNMA, FHLB and other U.S. government agency securities have been recorded at the prices provided by the independent pricing vendor without adjustment.